samjam48/crudtests/Readme.md

-# A simple app so save and show a list of people with age
+# A simple app to save and show a list of people with age

 Following TDD methodology build a full CRUD app in which you save new people, delete them, show them all and update them.